-Table 3: Grade 10 ELA Concordant Scores

-Grade 10 FAST ELA Reading 1 , Grade 10 FSA ELA or Grade 10 FCAT 2.0 Reading

-Available for all students who entered grade 9 in 2010-11 and beyond:

-SAT Evidence-Based Reading and Writing (EBRW) 2 480

-ACT English and Reading subtests 3 18

-Available only for students who entered grade 9 prior to 2019-20:

-SAT EBRW 2 430

-SAT Reading Subtest 4 24

-ACT Reading 19
+Available for students who entered grade 9 in 2020-21 and beyond: SAT EBRW/RW 480 ACT English and Reading subtests (averaged) 18 CLT Verbal Reasoning and Grammar/Writing sections sum 36 Available for students who entered grade 9 between the 2010-11 and 2019-20 school years : SAT EBRW/RW 430 SAT Reading Subtest 24 ACT Reading 19 ACT English and Reading subtests (averaged) 18

-1 Students whose graduation requirement is the Grade 10 FAST ELA Reading Assessment may use concordant scores aligned to the FSA Grade 10 ELA Assessment (those listed for all students who entered grade 9 in 2010-11 and beyond) until the State Board of Education adopts concordant scores aligned to the Grade 10 FAST ELA Reading Assessment and determines the date by which students must begin using the new concordant scores.
+Students whose graduation requirement is the Grade 10 FAST ELA Reading Assessment may use concordant scores aligned to the FSA Grade 10 ELA Assessment (those listed for all students who entered grade 9 in 2020-21 and beyond) until the State Board of Education adopts concordant scores aligned to the Grade 10 FAST ELA Reading Assessment.

-2 Administered in March 2016 or beyond.
 The combined score for the EBRW must come from the same administration of the Reading and Writing subtests.
+EBRW was updated to RW with the transition to digital SAT.

-3 The average of the English and Reading subtests.
-If the average of the two subject test scores results in a decimal (.5), the score shall be rounded up to the next whole number.
+If the average of the two subject test scores results in a decimal of 0.5 or higher, the score shall be rounded up to the next whole number.
 The scores for the English and Reading subject tests are not required to come from the same test administration.